 Escape CLI¶

 The Escape CLI provides a command-line interface to automate Escape scans.
-It serves as a wrapper around the Escape REST API, allowing seamless integration into your workflows.
+It serves as a wrapper around the Escape V3 API, allowing seamless integration into your workflows.
 It is a fully open-source project written in Golang available from the Escape CLI GitHub Releases page.

 Escape CLI and Private Locations